Principles underlying financial-statement reporting and notes

 A financial investment recognised at amortised cost is classified as being value-impaired whenever it is probable that the total contractually agreed amount due will not be collected in full.
 Causes giving rise to an impairment loss can be counterparty-specific or country-specific.
 Whenever impairment occurs, the carrying value of the financial investment is reduced to its realisable value by charges to income and is reported under the caption income from financial investments.

 Interest is recognised in the period when it accrues using the effective interest method and is reported in interest income under “interest income from financial instruments at amortised cost”.

 Financial instruments valued at fair value (FVTPL)

-Insofar as the criteria of IFRS 9 are met, a financial instrument may be designated and recorded under this category upon initial recognition.
+Insofar as the criteria of IFRS 9 are met, a financial instrument may also be designated and recorded in this category upon initial recognition.

 Financial instruments at fair value with recording of changes in value and impairment losses through other comprehensive income (FVTOCI)

 Investments in equity instruments are recognised in the balance sheet at fair value.
 Changes in value are taken to income, except in those cases for which VP Bank Group has decided that they are to be recognised at fair value through other comprehensive income.